 Kit often says that there is no point in telling someone (or yourself) to relax, if the direct experience of relaxation has not been experienced in the part being worked.
 Stretching facilitates part of this process; directed breathing can provide the missing element.

 An oxymoron at first glance, controlled cramping is particularly effective for strengthening ‘asleep’ (or forgotten) parts of the body.
 For most people, a cramp is a contraction that cannot be relaxed, and is almost always regarded as a negative.
 ST uses a little-understood feature of cramps – that a much higher proportion of the muscle fibres are activated than one can achieve voluntarily – to achieve rapid strength gains and almost instantaneous activation of dormant parts of the body.
 An example is the exercise we use for activating tibialis posterior, the main muscle that forms the medial arch of the foot.
-Search for “flat feet” on the Forums for a long discussion.
+Search for “flat feet” on the ST Community Forums for a long discussion.
 The same controlled cramping technique can be used to wake up a muscle that's fallen asleep – something we are seeing increasingly in the modern era.
 The same technique can be used to magnify the difference between applying tension and fully letting go of that tension by increasing the contrast between the two.

 Having many tools at your disposal means that you will find a technique that suits you.

 The latest research suggests that this improved flexibility is achieved by remapping the somatosensory cortex’s map of what the mind believes the body can do – without this kind of stimulation, the map is resistant to change; this resistance is one of the characteristics of homeostasis.
 ST uses the bones, fascia, muscles, and nerves of the body to remake what the brain believes the whole system can do.
 “Stretching” does not change muscles at the cellular level: it changes the system’s perspective about itself.
 This has to be experienced before the full force of this assertion can be appreciated.